In this guide

 - Annual returns and online balances: Where’s the difference?

-Understanding why your super balance goes up and down – and comparing the performance of your super fund with other funds – is about more than just checking fees, super contributions and insurance premiums.
+Understanding why your super balance goes up and down – and comparing the performance of your super fund with others – is about more than just checking fees, super contributions and insurance premiums.

 It’s also knowing how – and when – your super fund calculates and applies investment earnings to the balance of your super account.